Truth Channel

 Truth Channel (formerly known as Ang Dating Daan Television or ADDTV) is a Philippine free-to-air religious television network.
 It is the flagship television network of the Members Church of God International (MCGI), together with UNTV News and Rescue, the network's carrier on free-to-air digital terrestrial television (DTT).
 It broadcasts 24 hours a day on Ultra High Frequency (UHF) Channel 38 (617.143 MHz) in Metro and Mega Manila, Rizal, Bulacan, Pampanga, Laguna, Cavite and some parts of Tarlac.

+Location

 Its studios in the Philippines are located at the UNTV Building, 907 Brgy.
-Philam, EDSA Quezon City and at the ADD Convention Center, Brgy.
+Philam, Quezon City, and at the ADD Convention Center, Brgy.
 Sampaloc, MacArthur Highway Apalit, Pampanga.
 It also has a broadcast facility in South America, MCGI Building studio in Florianópolis, Santa Catarina, Brazil, shared with MCGI's own international TV channels TV Verdade, TV La Verdad and The Truth Channel.

 Its digital transmitter is located at Emerald Hills, Sumulong Highway in Antipolo, Rizal.
-The 16-storey UNTV Broadcast Center along EDSA Philam is currently under construction to serve as its new headquarters by 2018, and it operates 24-hours a day, with the exception of Mondays, where the channel is offline from midnight to 4 am.
+The 16-storey UNTV Broadcast Center along EDSA Philam is currently under construction to serve as its new headquarters by 2018, and it operates 24 hours a day, with the exception of Mondays, where the channel is offline from midnight to 4 am.